Information and Instructions on Commutations and Remissions

 6. Commutation of probation, supervised release, or special parole.

 If you are seeking reduction of a period of probation, supervised release, or special parole, you should state that fact specifically on the form and set forth the particular reasons why this portion of your sentence should be reduced, including the reasons why you believe serving probation, supervised release, or special parole would be an unusual hardship for you.
-You should also explain why requesting the sentencing court or the U.S. Parole Commission to grant early termination of a term of supervision, pursuant to 18 U.S.C. § 3583(e)(1) or former 18 U.S.C. § 4211, is not an adequate remedy.
+In general, applicants seeking commutation of probation, supervised release, or special parole should exhaust the available remedies in the sentencing court or in the U.S. Parole Commission prior to applying for relief from the President, through this office.
+If you have not exhausted these remedies, you must explain why requesting the sentencing court or the U.S. Parole Commission to grant early termination of a term of supervision, pursuant to 18 U.S.C. § 3583(e)(1) or former 18 U.S.C. § 4211, is not an adequate remedy.
+When applying for such relief, and in addition to submitting a petition for commutation of sentence, you are also required to submit an authorization of release of information form so that our office may obtain relevant documentation of the conviction from the United States Probation Office in the district of conviction.

 7. Immigration status